Overall At-Risk Score: 75

-The wood and the oils from the wood in perfume scents and many different skincare products, and has been a popular product for centuries through much of East Asia.
+The wood and the oils from the wood are used in perfume scents and many different skincare products and have been popular for centuries through much of East Asia.

 Vulnerability of Habitat/Changes of Habitat Quality and Availability:

 These trees (excluding S. album) are endemic to the various island of Hawaii, meaning their possible habitat is incredibly limited.
 This creates an urgency in efforts to conserve these trees, as urban development, agriculture, and forestry continue to encroach on these small ecosystems.
-Invasive species that have been transported to the area such as various kinds of rats, as well as other plants, are also a major concern, as they take resources away from the Sandalwoods and limit how far they can expand.
+Invasive species that have been transported to the area such as various kinds of rats, as well as some plants, are also a major concern, as they take resources away from the Sandalwoods and limit how far they can expand.

 Wild Harvesting Impact On Other Species:

 Demand for the oil of Indian Sandalwood (S. album) combined with limited supply has led to the market expanding to include other Sandalwood species, particularly Hawaii’s native Sandalwood.
-Sandalwood is also an important plant for endemic bird species in Hawaii, who rely on their fruits as a source of food.
+Sandalwood is also an important plant for endemic bird species in Hawaii that rely on their fruits as a source of food.

-Sandalwood is considered to be some of the most valuable wood in the world, and the oil’s use in medicine, cosmetics puts it at a high demand.
+Sandalwood is considered to be some of the most valuable wood in the world, and the oil’s use in medicine and cosmetics puts it at a high demand.
 It can also be difficult to farm efficiently, due to its hemiparasitic nature.
-Sandalwoods need other plants around them in order to survive long enough to be considered useful for oil production, and are known to self-parasitize and attach onto other sandalwood trees.
-Regardless of this, efforts are still being made in places such as southern India, to farm Sandalwoods to reduce their reliance on wild Sandalwoods.
+Sandalwoods need other plants around them in order to survive long enough to be considered useful for oil production and are known to self-parasitize and attach onto other sandalwood trees.
+Regardless of this, efforts are still being made in places such as southern India to farm Sandalwoods to reduce their reliance on wild Sandalwoods.

 Recommendations for Industrial and Home Use:

-Luxury items derived from slow-growing lumber, like the oil of the Sandalwood trees, are often very unsustainably managed and have drastic impacts on the ecology of where these resources are being extracted, and are best avoided, or replaced with wood that is harvested more sustainably, whenever possible.
+Luxury items derived from slow-growing lumber, like the oil of the Sandalwood trees, are often very unsustainably managed and have drastic impacts on the ecology of where these resources are being extracted.
+They are best avoided, or replaced with wood that is harvested more sustainably, whenever possible.
 Other plants, such as Amyris balsamifera and Amyris elemifera are both used as substitutions for sandalwood when used for cosmetics, perfumes, and soaps.